 How do I get there by bus?

-Bus #7 runs right by the Fairfield Community Centre, stopping at Moss St. Route #3 runs nearby along May St, while the #1 route runs along nearby Richardson.
+Bus #7 runs right by the Fairfield Community Place, stopping at Moss St. Route #3 runs nearby along May St, while the #1 route runs along nearby Richardson.

 Can I bring my child with me?

 Sure!
 We hope to have a kid’s table set up with toys and other playthings.